-- To make the spaghetti squash latkes, add a couple heaping spoonfuls of spaghetti squash mixture to the pan for each latke and shape into patties.
+- To make the spaghetti squash latkes, add a heaping tablespoon of spaghetti squash mixture to the pan for each latke and shape into patties.

-- Fry for several minutes until it begins to brown on the bottom, then flip and cook for several more minutes or until the other side gets nice and brown too.
+- Fry for around 3 minutes until it begins to brown on the bottom, then flip and cook for several more minutes or until the other side gets nice and brown too.

 Use 1 tablespoon of Baking Blend.
 If batter seems too thin, add a little more.

 Nutrition Info Notes

 You may not need the whole tablespoon of coconut oil, but nutrition information is calculated with 1 tablespoon.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 40.4Total Fat: 3.2gSaturated Fat: 1.7gTrans Fat: 0gUnsaturated Fat: 0.5gCholesterol: 23.3mgSodium: 12.5mgCarbohydrates: 2.1gNet Carbohydrates: 1.6gFiber: 0.5gSugar: .8gProtein: 1.3g